 No one wants to end up with hundreds of small holes or gouges in their wall.

 Buying a dart backboard is the perfect solution if you want to protect both your setup and your darts.
 A hard wall can easily bend and seriously damage dart tips.
-On the other hand, if you’re a beginner or beginners use your board, then your wall is in for some serious damage.
+On the other hand, if you’re a beginner or beginner using your board, then your wall is in for some serious damage.

-Now, let’s start this buyer’s guide off by discussing the benefits of using a backboard and why every dart setup should have one.
+Now, let’s start this buyer’s guide off by discussing the pros and cons of using a backboard and why every dart setup should have one…

 Benefits of Dart Backboards

 - A backboard will also protect your darts from serious damage.
-If you end up missing the board and hit the wall, you can bet the tip of your dart is damaged beyond repair.
+Should you end up missing the board and hit the wall, you can bet the tip of your dart is going to be damaged beyond repair.

 - If you plan on mounting your dartboard on walls that are made out of stone or concrete, darts are more likely to bounce out if they hit these types of materials.

 - If you have your dartboard set up inside, then aesthetics matter.
 You don’t want to use a piece of scrap plywood as a backboard, inside your home.
 Instead, you want to use something that’s functional and looks good on your wall.
-You’ll have no trouble finding a wide selection of backboards online, in a variety of sizes, shapes, and styles to choose from, so you’re sure to find a backboard that will blend in well with your existing game room décor.
+Luckily, there is a wide choice of backboard colors and designs!

 When you’re shopping for a backboard, first consider the type of material the board is made out of, before you worry about other features.
 You should also keep in mind that the price of a backboard is heavily impacted by the type of material it’s made out of.